zellerportfolio/AWS-Projects/README.md

 [View Project →](projects/03-logging-monitoring)

 ## How These Projects Were Built
-- Free Tier
+- Free Tier.
-- No hardcoded credentials
+- No hardcoded credentials.
-- Designed with entry level IAM constraints in mind
+- Designed with entry level IAM constraints in mind.
-- Cleaned up after deployment
+- Cleaned up after deployment.

 ## Contact
 LinkedIn: <https://www.linkedin.com/in/austinzeller/>